Decartes992/Iftekhar---Personal-Portfolio/personal-portfolio/documentation/page-projects.md

 Documentation for `src/pages/projects.astro`.

 ## Purpose
 This file defines the content for the "Projects" page of the personal portfolio website.
-It is used to showcase the projects the portfolio owner has contributed to, detailing their involvement, contributions, and the technologies used.
+It is used to showcase the projects the portfolio owner has contributed to, with dynamic listing, filtering, and sorting capabilities.

+## Data Source
+Project data is sourced from Astro Content Collections, specifically the `projects` collection located in `src/content/projects/`.
+Each project is represented by a Markdown file within this collection.

 ## Layout
 The page uses the `BaseLayout.astro` component to provide a consistent header, footer, and basic page structure.
-The content specific to the projects page is placed within the `BaseLayout`.
+The dynamic project listing and filtering/sorting UI are placed within the `BaseLayout`.

-## Content
-The main content of the Projects page includes:
-- A main heading: "My Projects"
+## Functionality: Listing, Filtering, and Sorting
+The projects page now dynamically fetches all project entries from the `projects` content collection.
+The listing, filtering, and sorting logic are handled by a dedicated React component, `ProjectFilterSort.jsx`.

+### Filtering
+Users can filter the project list based on the following criteria, using checkboxes provided by the `ProjectFilterSort` component:
-- An introductory paragraph.
+- Technology
-- A detailed section for the "MILTON - AI-Powered Training Decisions" project, which includes:
-    - Project Overview
+- Project Type
-    - My Role & Contributions (covering Frontend, DIF Service, KSA Service, and Documentation)
-    - Detailed Contributions within each area (e.g., Implementing User Authentication, Improving DIF Scoring Algorithm, Resolving Bug in KSA Extraction Logic, Updating Architecture Diagram)
-    - Technical Skills Demonstrated (e.g., Python, JavaScript/React, Docker, Git, API Development, Understanding of AI/ML Systems)
-    - Outcomes & Impact
+- Skills

-There is a placeholder comment indicating where other project details can be added.
+The filtering logic in the `ProjectFilterSort` component updates the displayed projects based on the selected filter options.

+### Sorting
+Users can sort the project list using a dropdown provided by the `ProjectFilterSort` component.
+The available sorting options are:
+- Date (Newest First)
+- Alphabetical (by project title)

+The sorting logic in the `ProjectFilterSort` component reorders the displayed projects based on the selected sort option.

 ## Structure and Components
-The page structure uses standard HTML elements (`<h1>`, `<p>`, `<article>`, `<h2>`, `<h3>`, `<ul>`, `<li>`) wrapped by the `BaseLayout` component.
-The `<article>` element is used to semantically group the details for each project.
-No unique or custom components are used on this page currently, other than the `BaseLayout`.
+The page structure uses standard HTML elements (`<h1>`, `<p>`) wrapped by the `BaseLayout` component.
+The core functionality for displaying, filtering, and sorting projects is encapsulated within the `ProjectFilterSort` React component, which is imported and used on this page with the `client:load` directive to ensure interactivity.

+- `BaseLayout.astro`: Provides the overall page layout.
+- `ProjectFilterSort.jsx`: A React component responsible for receiving the project data (passed as a prop from `projects.astro`), managing filter and sort state, implementing filtering and sorting logic based on user selections, and rendering the filter/sort UI and the list of filtered/sorted projects.